 Americans who are single face a tougher time paying housing costs than their married counterparts, with many of them more likely to skip meals to make such payments, according to real estate brokerage Redfin.

-As for household incomes of $100,000 or above, 29 percent of married respondents reported being in this group, far higher than those who are single (7 percent) and those who are divorced (6 percent).
+As for household incomes of $100,000 or above, 29 percent of married respondents reported being in this group, far higher than those who are single (7 percent) and those who are divorced or separated (6 percent).

 In addition to higher household incomes, married couples are eligible for exclusive tax benefits, which creates better financial security.